-When I teach web site evaluation, we use an evaluation method known as the CRAP test (or CRAAP test).
-In my classes, I provide examples of “fake” web sites and I ask students to get into small groups and evaluate the web site using the CRAP criteria.
+When I teach web site evaluation, we use an evaluation method known as the CRAAP test.
+In my classes, I provide examples of “fake” web sites and I ask students to get into small groups and evaluate the web site using the CRAAP criteria.
 It is more effective when students are actually involved in the critical appraisal of the web site, rather than the instructor “show them” a web site that lacks credibility or authority (Wichowski & Kohl, 2012).

 When I teach them visual literacy, I give students magazines and I ask them to look specifically at the advertisements to uncover any visuals that they believe have been doctored and falsified.
 I ask students to cut out these advertisements and to give a short presentation in class on an image that has been doctored and manipulated and to provide a brief explanation on why they believe this image has been altered and manipulated.
 Asking students to think more critically about the images that surround them in the media allows them to become critical thinkers and more self reflective (Avgerinou & Ericson, 1997).

 My teaching philosophy involves providing a classroom where students are engaged in activities, discussion, interaction, and dialogue.
 I provide an environment that is encouraging, nurturing, and a safe atmosphere where students feel welcome.
 I also foster an environment of self-directed learning and student autonomy.
 I provide a supportive learning environment, but I also encourage independence, respect, collaboration, and collegiality.